 The Club constitution

-The club shall be called the Shenley And Loughton Toxophilists, hereinafter referred to as the Club.
+The club shall be called Shenley Archers, hereinafter referred to as the Club.

 The object of the Club shall be the promotion of Archery in all its forms, other than Bow Hunting.